 It contains approximately 8 million items from all over the globe offerring a complete and seamless illustration of human culture, ranging from its first documented instances to present.

-The exhibits are grouped into different departments, according to age and place of origin, in cluding places like Asia, Ancient Egypt, Greece & Rome and Middle East to name a few.
+For example, you can see places like Asia, Ancient Egypt, Greece & Rome and Middle East to name a few.

 - Opening hours – Mon-Sun: 10am-5;30pm; Fri: 10am-8:30pm.